canonical/vanilla-framework/docs/patterns/grid.md

 ### Fixed width containers

 If you only want to constrain content so it matches the grid's fixed width, you can use the utility `.u-fixed-width`.
-It behaves as a grid `.row` with a single 12-column container inside:
+It behaves as a grid `.row` with a single 12 column container inside:

 <a href="/examples/utilities/fixed-width-container/" class="js-example">
     View example of a fixed width container